walshbr/introduction-to-text-analysis/conclusion/where_to_go.md

 This workbook by no means exhausts the possibilities for digital text analysis, but we hope that

-When using a tool built by someone else you are bound
+You have used a series of powerful tools in the course of working through this book, but tools have their limitations.
+When using a tool built by someone else you are forced to abide by their own assumptions and conventions.